nmbazima/mbazima/_posts/2018-10-24-sql-style-naming-conventions.md

 tags: [sql, coding, style]
 ---

-This is part three of a four-part series on SQL coding style.
+This is Part Three of a four-part series on SQL coding style.

 Part One was a brief **[introduction](https://pjryan126.github .io/sql-style-intro/)** to what I'm trying to accomplish with these